 Coffee farmers in North Tapanuli in North Sumatra learn how to get more about of their land by producing organic compost, insecticides and fertilizers and by inter-cropping with other plants, like sugar palm, that prevent erosion.read more

 In Indonesia, until recently, tattoos have been seen as the mark of a criminal thug or primitive tribesman.
 But a few tattooists have gone out to study indigenous Indonesia’s tattoo traditions in Mentawai and elsewhere.
 And young Indonesians are embracing these traditions by getting tribal tattoos.read more

-This is the second time I’ve shot the guys in my kampung celebrating Indonesia’s Independence day.
-In case it’s not obvious from the photos, this involves the erection of a wooden pole, fairly smooth, like a clean tree trunk, which is then smeared with discarded machine oil.
+This is the second time I’ve shot the guys in my kampung celebrating Indonesia’s Independence day by climbing a wooden pole which is smeared with discarded machine oil.
 At the top of the pole are some low value household items, brooms, water dispensers, plastic cups and plates, that kind of thing.
-And the guys slither up the pole to reach them.
 If they get to the top and pull them down, they keep them.read more

 Gregorius Rato was a whistle-blower who tried to expose corruption in Indonesia’s community empowerment program.
 He was punished severely for his act, being set up and sentenced to prison for corruption himself.read more